mcneel/rhino.inside-revit/docs/pages/_en/beta/discover/transfer-rhino-to-revit.md

 ---
 title: Transfer Rhino to Revit
+description: This sample shows how to take normal Rhino breps, curves and points into Revit.
+There are a lot of ways to bring in the Rhino geometry, but in this case we will be bringing them in as DirectShape elements
+thumbnail: /static/images/discover/transfer-rhino-to-revit04.jpg
 ---

 <!-- intro video -->
 {% include youtube_player.html id="7kNYSJ3kdqw" %}

-{% include ltr/download_pkg.html archive='/static/samples/transfer-rhino-to-revit.zip' %}
+{% include ltr/download_pkg.html archive='/static/archives/transfer-rhino-to-revit.zip' %}

 ## Files